Tolerance & Fit Calculator - ISO 286 Shaft & Hole Fits with Visual Tolerance Zones

 Review Results

-See the upper and lower limits for both hole and shaft, maximum and minimum clearance (or interference), fit type classification, and a visual tolerance zone diagram.
-The diagram shows the relative positions and widths of both tolerance zones against the nominal dimension so you can visualize the fit at a glance.
+See the upper and lower limits for both hole and shaft, maximum and minimum clearance or interference, fit type classification, tolerance-zone diagram, and source warnings.

 Built For

-- Toolmakers designing fixture components with precision fits for guide pins, dowels, and bushings
+- Toolmakers comparing tolerance-zone relationships for guide pins, dowels, and bushings before specification review

-- Students and apprentices learning the ISO tolerance system and the relationship between deviation, grade, and fit type
+- Students and apprentices learning the relationship between deviation, IT grade, and fit type

 Features & Capabilities